 When the opportunity to join the Pabst team presented itself, Vance admits he was drawn to the 177-year history of brewing and bottling one of the world’s most recognizable brands.
 But he was also attracted to the challenge: Pabst needed a product lifecycle management (PLM) platform for its product management and stakeholder relationships.

 “Our product and customer data was everywhere, in multiple spreadsheets, with multiple versions, in multiple places,” said Vance.
 “We were also tracking state by state regulatory approvals manually, with executives at all levels updating calendars, making notes, and sharing new document versions constantly.
 The risk for errors was very high.”

-“I’ve worked with Darryl and the PSC team on past PLM projects so I knew what to expect,” says Vance.
+“I’ve worked with the PSC team on past PLM projects so I knew what to expect,” says Vance.
 “They are thorough and methodical.
 They work quickly, and they work professionally.
 I can trust them to solve really complex and difficult product management problems.”

 The production and distribution of alcoholic beverages is a highly regulated and complex process.
 Federal and state rules require a process of review and approval for all elements of a beverage, from formulation, to packaging, to labeling.
 Previously, Pabst teams had to manually update spreadsheets and maps showing the approval stage of each product in each state.

 The Hub now has a project dashboard which displays the status of all product approval stages.
 And each project has its own Gantt chart and timeline, as well as room to store activities, tasks, deliverables, and roles.